BTCxZelko/Guides/Odroid/Debian/Internal-Dojo-Install-Guide.md

 ## 6. [SYSTEM SETUP]

-First SSH in or log in to your new "admin" account.

-Install fail2ban, git, curl, unzip, and net-tools.
+Install fail2ban, git, curl, unzip, net-tools, python3, some useful libs, and dependencies.
+We are using python3 as python2 is now end of life.

-`$ sudo apt-get install fail2ban git curl unzip net-tools`
+`$ sudo apt-get install fail2ban git curl unzip net-tools python3-dev libffi-dev libssl-dev build-essential`

 Now we will format the SSD, erasing all previous data.
 Make sure your SSD is plugged in.
 The external SSD is then attached to the file system and can be accessed as a regular folder (this is called mounting).
 We will use ext4 format, NTFS will not work.
 ```